Spain Says Nissan Closing Barcelona Factory - UrduPoint

 Carbonell said he had felt "cheated" by management in recent years.
 "No production site is profitable without a sufficient production volume and here they just let it die," he said.

-Spain's car industry is the European Union's second-biggest after that of Germany, accounting for 10 percent of the country's GDP.
+Spain's car industry is the European Union's second-biggest after that of Germany, accounting for 10 percent of the country's gross domestic product.

 With Brexit, the Barcelona site became Nissan's main one in the European Union.
 The Japanese company runs a bigger production facility in Sunderland in Britain.